approach0/docs/content/en/vdisk.md

 ## Indices in a File Image
-Since our math indexer creates a large amount of directories and files on disk proportionally to the number of expressions you are going to index.
+Since our math indexer creates a large amount of directories and files on disk.
-If you are using a typical file system on Linux, e.g. EXT4, you are limited to create so many directories/files by the number of inodes on your file system.

-To overcome this problem, as well as improve efficiency of math index, it is better to create a disk image as a loopback device to be partitioned by some file systems which do not put restriction on inodes.
+You are suggested to create a disk image as a loopback device to be partitioned by some file systems which do not put restriction on inodes.
 The file system should be efficient in crucial aspects of benchmarks that have great impact on search performance.
 Later, we can simply mount this